 Group Size: 2 to 7

-Age : all ages welcome and players age 11 and under must be accompanied by adult.
+Age : all ages welcome but games with more than 2 players under the age of 14 must be accompanied by adult.
 Some younger children may find some surprise elements startling and even frightening but there are no macabre features.

 Level of Difficulty: 4 out of 5

 Accessibility: there are several uneven surfaces and narrow doorways.

 Location: 509 Siskiyou Blvd.
 Dedicated street bay parking.